-As HM The Queen’s representative in Surrey, the Lord-Lieutenant is responsible for all Royal visits to the county.
+As HM The King’s representative in Surrey, the Lord-Lieutenant is responsible for all Royal visits to the county.
 There are formalities and customs to be followed and the particular style of the Royal visitor to be taken into account.

 To save yourself time and energy, before you apply for a visit it may be helpful to consult Caroline Breckell, Deputy Clerk to the Lieutenancy at the Lieutenancy Office, which acts for the Lord-Lieutenant on any Royal visit.
 She can help with the invitation itself and the thinking behind it that might potentially lead to a successful outcome.
 If you hear that your invitation has been accepted, the Lieutenancy Office will then ensure that the arrangements are made in the approved manner.